alidanapour/chip8_emulator/Product_Document.md

 **Release 1**

-- CPU set-up: at the beginning or when the emulator resets, the memory, stack, registers will have some default values.
+- CPU set-up: At the beginning or when the emulator resets, the memory, stack, registers will have some default values.
-- 35 Opcodes: correctly implement 35 opcodes based on the specifications in [Cowgod's chip8 reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM), according to Cowgod, opcode `0nnn` is only used on old computers and is ignored by modern interpreters so we don't implement it.
+- 35 Opcodes: Correctly implement 35 opcodes based on the specifications in [Cowgod's chip8 reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM), according to Cowgod, opcode `0nnn` is only used on old computers and is ignored by modern interpreters so we don't implement it.
-- Decode opcode: **KARAN TODO**
+- Decode opcode: This feature is a part of the visualizer's instruction display deliverable and has been developed ahead of time.
+For now, users can simply enter any opcode (say 00E0) and click `Submit` which will print the corresponding instruction onto the page.
-- Screen: **KARAN TODO**
+- Screen: The screen is 640x320 pixels and each pixel is rendered by a factor of 10.
+Only the welcome screen is shown for programs that require user interactions via the keyboard.
 - Prototype of game 1: User playing against a computer AI.
 Two spaceships shooting at each other with a destroyable barrier in the middle.
 This game will have levels and points, and can be played through multiple rounds against the AI.
 The game is based on the famous arcade game ‘Outlaw’, with tweaks made to it, such as levels, and points.
     - Actors:
         - User